benmooo/render0/src/pbr/readme.md

 In Physical optics, light is modeled as an electromagnetic transverse wave, a wave that oscillates the electirc and magnetic fields perpendicular to the direction of propagation.
 The O

+### Light Sources

+The impact of lighting on our example shading model was quite simple it provided a dominant direction for shading. of course, lighting in the real world can be quite complex.
+There can be multiple light sources each with ites own size, shape, color, and intensity; indirect lighting adds even more variation.
+As we will see in the future, physically based, photorealistic shading models need to take all these parameters into account.

+In contrast, stylized shading models may use lighting in may different ways, depending on the needs of the application and visual style.
+Some highly stylized models may have no concept of lighting at all, or (like our Gooch shading example) may only use it to provide some simple directionality.

+The next step in lighting complexity is for the shading model to react to the presence or absence of light in a binary way.
+A surface shaded with such a model would have one appearance when lit nad a different appearance when unaffected by light.
+This implies some criteria for distinguishing the two cases: distance from light sources, shadowing(which will be discussed later), whether the surface is facing away from the light source(i.e. the angle between the surface normal n and the lgiht vector l is greater than 90 degree), or some combination of these factors.

+It's a small step from the binary presence or absence of light to a continous scale of light intensities.
+This could be expressed as simple interpolation between absence and full presence, which implies a bounded range for the intensity, perhaps 0 to 1, or as an unbounded quantity that affects the shading in some other way.
+A common option for the latter is to factor the shading model into lit and unlit parts, with the light intensity k li linearly scaling the lit part:

+One of the most important tasks of a material system is dividing various shader functions into separate elements and controlling how these are combined.
+There are many cases where this type